 2014-2015: Reader; University of Aberdeen, School of Medical Sciences

 2012-2014: Senior Research Fellow, University of Aberdeen, School of medical sciences

-2003–2007: Harvard Medical School and BIDMC, Department of Medicine.
-American Heart Association (AHA) Postdoctoral Personal Fellowship.
+2003–2007: Harvard Medical School, Division of Medicine, Department of Hematology & Oncology.
+American Heart Association (AHA) Postdoctoral Fellowship.
 Mentor: Prof. Benjamin Neel.